-Joe J. KING
+JOE J. KING

-Accepted upon the condition and understanding that the appointment to The Joe King Professorship shall be made annually by the Board of Regents of The University of Texas System from the faculty of The University of Texas at Austin College of Engineering after receiving recommendations from the appropriate University officials.
+ccepted upon the condition and understanding that the appointment to The Joe King rofessorship shall be made annually by the Board of Regents of The University of exas System from the faculty of The University of Texas at Austin College of ngineering after receiving recommendations from the appropriate University fficials.

-BOARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM
+OARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM